Rhodes University Trust USA logo

 Guy WhiteSt.
 Claire Adriaan

-Prior to co-founding Success Preparatory Academy, St. Claire Adriaan, has had a seventeen-year career in education.
+St. Claire Adriaan is the Principal of Encore High School for the Visual and Performing Arts in Hesperia, California.
+He is also a co-founder of the Success Preparatory Academy charter school in New Orleans, Louisiana.
+Prior to co-founding Success Preparatory Academy, St. Claire Adriaan had a 17-year career in education.
 Growing up under the apartheid regime in South Africa, St. Claire attended the Dower College of Education where he received his diploma in elementary education.
-He then enrolled at The University of Port Elizabeth where he obtained his Bachelors of Arts in Secondary Education.
-He also holds two post graduate degrees from the University of Port Elizabeth, a Bachelor of Arts (Honors) in Biblical and Religious Studies and Bachelor of Education.
+He then enrolled at The University of Port Elizabeth (now Nelson Mandela University) where he obtained his Bachelor of Arts in Secondary Education.
+He also holds two post-graduate degrees from the University of Port Elizabeth (NMU), a Bachelor of Arts (Honors) in Biblical and Religious Studies and Bachelor of Education.
 He also holds a Post Graduate Diploma from Rhodes University in Educational Leadership and Management.
+In 2020, St. Claire received a Master of Science Degree from The International Institute or Restorative Practices Graduate School in Restorative Practices.
+He is currently a candidate for the Education Leadership Masters Degree at Harvard University.

 St. Claire trained teachers at Kagisanong College of Education in South Africa before coming to the United States in 1999.
 He was also Adjunct Professor in the School of Education at Dominican University, River Forest.
 St. Claire came to the United States in 1999 through the Visiting International Faculty and began teaching in North Carolina.
 Then he moved to Chicago to teach at Noble Street Charter School, one of the nation's highest performing high schools.
 He then moved to San Diego to teach at Kipp Adelante, where for two consecutive years (2005-06, 2006-07) his English Language Learner students were the highest scoring in math the entire San Diego County and in 2007 they were the highest scoring in the State of California.
 St. Claire also presents workshops for math teachers throughout the country.